Get a Domestic Violence Protection Order

 Authored By: Northwest Justice Project

 A Washington Forms Online interview.
-Do-it-yourself court forms and instructions on LawHelp Interactive to file for a domestic violence protection order.
+Self-help court forms and instructions on LawHelp Interactive to file for a domestic violence protection order.
+Bilingual interview in Spanish and English.

 This free program asks questions and uses your answers to complete your forms.
 When you finish the interview, you can save, edit, email, download or print your completed forms.
 You will get instructions to help with your next steps.